mozaik-association/mozaik/docs/Petition_module.md

 Various informations can/must be completed on the petition form :

 - The standard information of the petiton (name, responsible, description, dates...).
-- Tags/interets.
+- Tags/interets related to the petition.
-- The involvement Categories.
+- The involvement Categories related to the petition.

 !!! abstract "The goal of petitions management"